anantlk/Secure-Donation-using-Blockchain/README.md

 #### Configuring The Browser For Running The dApp

-1.Add [Metamask Extension](chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) To the Browser
+1.Add [Metamask Extension](chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) to the browser.

-2.Create an account on Ethereum Network using Metamask Extension
+2.Create an account on Ethereum Network using Metamask Extension.

 #### Running The App